 Rewarding Responsible Behavior

 Clients who pay their invoices on time are the kinds of customers with whom you want to keep doing business.
 Suppliers often provide discounts to those who repay their debts early, which can encourage even larger purchases.
-In addition, consider submitting Trade References* (records of past payment experiences) to businesses that collect them and provide business credit files.
+In addition, consider submitting payment experiences (records of past payment experiences) to business credit bureaus on behalf of your customers.
 This may help a company you work with establish or impact its business credit scores and ratings.

 If you have business credit extended to multiple companies, you may want to consider a credit risk management solution that can help you monitor the companies’ business credit for any fluctuations that might affect your business.